Skip to Content

 What makes this rare opportunity so wonderful is being surrounded by towering mountains peaks covered in snow while skating in Banff on glass like ice.
 With a little luck, the winter conditions will be just right, such that the water freezes without being covered in snow.

 If you are looking for an EPIC Banff winter experience, try a helicopter tour to see the iconic ice bubbles on Abraham Lake.
+Just know that this is a long drive (2-2.5hrs from Banff) to the Rockies Heli Canada Location.

 3. Fat Biking in Banff National Park